 • Electrical problem.

-Electrical issues should be inspected quickly to prevent a fire.
-If you detect burning plastic when your air conditioner is operating, switch it off and reach us at 540-675-4306 right away.
+Electrical malfunctions should be checked right away to prevent a fire.
+If you detect burning plastic when your air conditioner is on, turn it off and reach us at 540-675-4306 immediately.

 6. Air Conditioner Smells Like Cat Pee

-An overpowering ammonia odor means there could be mold present within your air conditioner or ductwork.
+An overpowering ammonia odor means there may be mold present within your air conditioner or ductwork.
 The smell isn’t the mold itself, but the mycotoxins that mold creates.

-Mycotoxins are hazardous to your well-being.
-That’s why we recommend having a specialist like Childress Heating & AC check your air conditioner and ductwork and clean it when recommended.
+Mycotoxins are hazardous to your wellness.
+That’s why you should have a professional like Childress Heating & AC look at your air conditioner and ductwork and clean it when recommended.

-Our Professionals Can Take Care of Weird Air Conditioner Smells Quickly.
+Our Pros Can Eliminate Weird Air Conditioner Smells Fast.

-You deserve to be comfortable in your house and shouldn’t have an air conditioner that smells bad.
-When you are looking for relief from your stinky air conditioner, reach us at 540-675-4306.
-We’ll diagnose the trouble quickly and take care of it at a fair price.
+You deserve to be comfy in your house and shouldn’t have an air conditioner that smells bad.
+When you are looking for relief from your smelly air conditioner, reach us at 540-675-4306.
+We’ll determine the problem quickly and take care of it at a fair price.